ssbc/async-append-only-log/README.md

 extremly stable while still maintaining good performance.

 A DS flumelog consists of a number of blocks, that contain a number of records.
-The records is a simple length + data.
+The records are simply a length + data.
 A record must be in one and only one block, which means there will be some empty space at the end of a block.
+Blocks are always written in full.

 ```
 <block>